How leave works in foundU

 • Sunday - No leave.
 Based on the work pattern day.

-Award Settings & Work Pattern Shift Times
+SCENARIO B - Award Settings & Work Pattern Shift Times

 We'll use the following example to look at how the above elements will work for penalty rate leave.